Brainybrian316/Regex-Tutorial/gist-template.md

 Boundaries are used to match the start or end of a string.
 They are the places betwen characters kind of like a wall.

-* `\b` - Matches a word boundary position between a word character and non-word character or position (start / end of string).
+* `\b` Word Boundary- Matches a word boundary position between a word character and non-word character or position (start / end of string).

-* `\B` - Matches any position that is not a word boundary.
+* `\B` Not Word Boundary - Matches any position that is not a word boundary.
 This matches a position, not a character.

 ***
 ### Back-references